 RS A Level is a long-established academic subject and is widely accepted as a valuable qualification for entry to degree courses at universities.
 Specifically, it may be that you wish to further your interest and study Theology or Religious Studies at degree level.
 Universities are particularly keen to fill places in these subjects in recent years, making this one of the easier degree courses to gain entry to at Russell Group universities.

-A Level RS equips you with a wide range of skills which employers will find highly appealing.
+An A Level in RS will equip you with a wide range of skills which employers will find highly appealing.
 RS graduates are often found in law, politics, civil service, education, journalism and business.